How to Get Your Website Ranking #1 on Google

 Keep the Google Bot happy and your website ranking high all the time!
-It’s essential to make sure your website content stays fresh by constantly updating it.
-It would be best to ensure that your updates are relevant to what your readers’ are looking for.
+It's essential to ensure your website content stays fresh by constantly updating it.
+It would be best to ensure that your updates are relevant to what your readers are looking for.

-Google isn’t going to crawl through every page on your site once a day, but they will once a week.
-So, you need to make sure that your website is constantly providing value to readers – whether it be with new blog posts, exciting pages, or just keeping your existing ones updated.
+Google isn't going to crawl through every page on your site once a day, but it will once a week.
+So, you need to ensure that your website constantly provides value to readers – whether it be with new blog posts, exciting pages, or just keeping your existing ones updated.

-Google’s goal is to provide the best possible information to its searchers.
-If you don’t update your content regularly, Google will likely see you as a website that is out of date and irrelevant.
+Google's goal is to provide the best possible information to its searchers.
+If you don't update your content regularly, Google will likely see you as an outdated and irrelevant website.

 When it comes to SEO, nothing happens overnight.
-If you think you can do it in a few days, you’re setting yourself up for failure.
+If you think you can do it in a few days, you're setting yourself up for failure.
 You have to work hard on SEO.
-You have to put time and effort into your SEO strategy like anything else.
+You must put time and effort into your SEO strategy like anything else.

 It takes time to get a website ranking on Google.
 So, don't be discouraged if you don't see an immediate improvement in your ranking.
 You have to stick with it.
 This is how you get results.

-And, when Google detects unnatural linking practices, it typically penalises the entire domain of the website making those links.
-Because of this, it’s critical to understand the proper link building tactics for SEO and stay within Google’s guidelines.
+And when Google detects unnatural linking practices, it typically penalises the entire website domain, making those links.
+Because of this, it's critical to understand the proper link-building tactics for SEO and stay within Google's guidelines.

 Be careful about buying links.
 Too many backlinks can put your site under too much pressure, resulting in errors and a lower rank.

-Some link building tactics are acceptable, but there’s a fine line between being intelligent and overzealous.
-Don’t forget to pay attention to the quality of the links pointing to your site.
+Some link-building tactics are acceptable, but there's a fine line between intelligence and overzealousness.
+Don't forget to pay attention to the quality of the links pointing to your site.

-If you want to build links for your website, you need to choose a link building method that suits you.
+If you want to build links for your website, choose a link-building method that suits you.
 You can build backlinks through:

-- Paid advertising methods: Some companies will pay you for a link or two, but you will have to do it yourself most of the time.
+- Paid advertising methods: Some companies will pay you for a link or two, but you must do it yourself most of the time.
 You will have to find blogs and websites willing to provide links to your site.
-You can use Google Adwords or another similar company to find these types of blogs.
+You can use Google Adwords or another similar company to find these blogs.